Two Embarcadero Center Suite 1900, San Francisco, CA USA 94111

 1801 Century Park East Suite 2300, Los Angeles, CA USA 90067

-April has advised clients and participated in all phases of patent litigation, from initial counseling up through trial and appeal.
-She regularly counsels life sciences companies in all aspects of patent and related regulatory strategy from the early discovery stages through clinical trials and product approval.
-She has led teams in federal courts nationwide, as well as PTAB proceedings and has argued appeals before the Federal Circuit.
+April advised clients through every phase of patent litigation, from early strategic counseling through trial and appeal.
+She regularly counseled life sciences companies on patent and regulatory strategies from initial discovery through clinical development and product approval.
+She led teams in federal courts across the country, handled PTAB proceedings, and argued appeals before the Federal Circuit.

-April previously served for nearly five years as in-house counsel at a public specialty pharmaceutical company where she provided broad intellectual property and regulatory strategic counseling during all stages of product development and managed numerous Hatch-Waxman litigations.
-Prior to that role, she served as a partner at a major international law firm and at a predecessor firm to Kilpatrick.
+Before joining the firm, April spent nearly five years as in-house counsel at a public specialty pharmaceutical company, where she provided comprehensive intellectual property and regulatory counseling and managed numerous Hatch–Waxman litigations.
+She previously served as a partner at a major international law firm and at a predecessor to Kilpatrick.

-April began her legal career as a U.S. Navy JAG Corps prosecutor where she won several high-profile jury cases and earned multiple achievement medals and letters of commendation for superior service and leadership.
-Before attending law school, she was an HIV/AIDS research scientist at Boston Children’s Hospital.
+April began her legal career as a U.S. Navy JAG Corps prosecutor, where she won several high-profile jury cases and earned multiple achievement medals and letters of commendation for superior service and leadership.
+Prior to law school, she worked as an HIV/AIDS research scientist at Boston Children’s Hospital.

 Experience